Matt Bomer: 2016–present: Professional expansion, independent films and Broadway

 Two of Bomer's films in 2018 premiered at the 43rd Toronto International Film Festival—the comedy-drama Papi Chulo and the drama Viper Club.
 In the former, Bomer plays Sean, a local network television weather forecaster.
 A reviewer for Screen Daily argued that Bomer is "terrific" and concluded that "while he may not yet have the name recognition to act as a key selling point for this film, it's the kind of performance which gets noticed".
 In Viper Club, Bomer played Sam, a journalist who helps Helen (played by Susan Sarandon), to save her son who was kidnapped by a group of terrorists.
 He had a guest starring role on the NBC series Will & Grace (2018–2019) and he also appeared as Negative Man in the DC Universe superhero series, Doom Patrol (2019).

 In 2020, Bomer portrayed Jamie Burns on the USA Network anthology series The Sinner.
 In 2023, Bomer executive produced and portrayed Hawkins Fuller on the Showtime miniseries Fellow Travelers.

 Bomer joined the cast of the Academy Award for Best Picture nominated film Maestro in March 2022 where he played the role of David Oppenheim and starred alongside Bradley Cooper and Carey Mulligan.
 On the shooting experience, Bomer said "Even though my part in 'Maestro' was smaller, Bradley (Cooper) was so collaborative with me from the get-go.
 It was such an immersive experience.
 It had (a profound impact).
 It was a way of working that I'm really grateful that I got to be exposed to."

 In June 2024, it was announced that Max Mutchnick and David Kohan had created Mid-Century Modern, a Golden Girls–like TV series, with Bomer cast as a Betty White character type and Nathan Lane as a Bea Arthur character type.
 Linda Lavin played Lane's mother.
-The series is set in Palm Springs.
+The series was set in Palm Springs.
+The series cancellation was announced on 29 September 2025 following the first season.

-Upcoming

-In October 2025, Bomer will co-star in Jonah Hill's film Outcome, starring with Keanu Reeves, Hill, and Cameron Diaz.
+In October 2025, Bomer co-starred in Jonah Hill's film Outcome, starring with Keanu Reeves, Hill, and Cameron Diaz.
 Filming started in the middle of March 2024.

+In October 2026, he will make his West End debut playing King Herod in Andrew Lloyd Webber’s Jesus Christ Superstar, at the Theatre Royal Drury Lane in London.